alimaslax/Immunahw/README.md

 * Functionality of the site.
 Add support to dynamically remove and add markers instead of resting the number of markers on the map to zero each time the slider is changed.
-I would add MDBootstrap to our project, giving it a dynamic and searchable table with all the entries loaded as needed, instead of saving all the data into memory.
+I would also add MDBootstrap to our project, giving it a dynamic and searchable table with all the entries loaded as needed, instead of saving all the data into memory.